JavaCardOS/pyGlobalPlatform/README.md

 # Build

-- **Windows**

-	You can build the library use Visual Studio.
-- **Linux**

-	Not supported now.
-Next version will implements.
+Provide cmake script, this project can be compiled for use on both windows and linux platform.
+For more details, please visit our forum [JavacardOS pyGlobalPlatform Discussions](http://javacardos.com/javacardforum/viewforum.php?f=41).

 # Developer's Guide
 Introduce the usage of library APIs.
 Visit: [pyGlobalPlatform Developer's Guide](http://javacardos.com/javacardforum/viewforum.php?f=41)
 # Discussions
-If you have any questions, please visit: [JavacardOS Discussions](http://javacardos.com/javacardforum/viewforum.php?f=41)
+If you have any questions, please visit: [JavacardOS pyGlobalPlatform Discussions](http://javacardos.com/javacardforum/viewforum.php?f=41)

 # Website
 [JavacardOS](http://www.javacardos.com)